 Placement reporting provides performance data by “top of search,” “rest of search,” and product placement.
 Instead of downloading a report, an additional placements tab can be found in the campaign settings.

 The new targeting features will give you a bigger and more detailed picture on ad performance concerning where your ads are showing up and what the performance metrics are for each placement.
-Advertisers can gain valuable insights into campaign performance by placement and use these metrics to adjust bids based on how their different campaigns are performing.
+Advertisers can gain valuable insights into campaign performance by placement and use these metrics to adjust bids based on how their different campaigns are performing to maximize their Amazon marketing efforts.